 As a term of fiqh: Major, great, grievous and heinous sins.

-Bediuzzaman mentioned seven of the greatest kabâir, which bring the society to corruption in Barla Addendum page 335.
+Bediuzzaman mentioned seven of the greatest kabâir, which corrupt the society, in Barla Addendum page 335.
 They are as follows:

 3: Drinking alcohol.

 4: Being undutiful to parents, filial ingratitude (that is, severing sila ar-rahm – severing connection with the people who need our mercy).

 7: Supporting the bid’ahs, which are harmful to religion.

 “[It was requested by some friends that a principle concerning visitors be explained.
 Which is the reason why this is written.]

 It should be known that: Those who visit me will either come in respect to worldly life in which that door is closed or, they come in respect to the life of the âkhirah.
 In that respect there are two doors: they either come supposing my person to be blessed and of ma’nawî rank.
 That door too is closed.
 For, I do not admire myself, and neither do I appreciate those who admire me.
 All shukr to Janâb-i Haqq that He has not made me admire myself.
 In the second aspect, they come purely in respect of my being the herald of Al-Qur’an Al-Hakîm.
 Those who enter by this door, I accept with the greatest pleasure.
 They too are of three sorts: they are either friends, or brothers, or students.